 A lot of it has to do with diet.
 Foods that are rich in magnesium can help your body produce more melatonin.
 Pineapples, oranges, bananas and tart cherries are also rich in natural melatonin and make great bedtime snacks.

 Months of waking up several times in a night to feed the baby or go to the bathroom during pregnancy, etc., can cause your natural melatonin production to slow down.
 A change in seasons and increased hours of darkness can also have an effect.
 You can help correct this by exposing yourself to bright, direct sunlight during the day, and sleeping in complete darkness at night.

 15. Track sleep patterns

 The best way to know if you are truly suffering from postpartum anxiety insomnia is to keep track of your sleeping patterns.
+It can also help you identify other important sleep related issues such as sleep apnea.
 Tracking your sleep habits for a week, or a month or longer is a great way to help you identify what is keeping you from getting the best night’s sleep possible.
 You can write them down in a sleep tracker log or download an app that will track your sleeping patterns for you.

 Sleep deprivation is very dangerous to a mother’s mental health.